 How to Get Funding for Lab Research

-Bottom line: you’re going to have to work harder for funding opportunities.
-Fortunately, you have a lot of alternatives.
+If you’re currently looking to fundraise, there’s a chance you’re going to have to work harder for funding opportunities right now.
+Fortunately, you have a lot of sources to inquire with.

-Be prepared.
 Each type of funding requires a different approach.
-Before you even think about approaching a lender or investor, or filling out a grant application, get your paperwork together.
+Before you even think about approaching a lender or investor, or filling out a grant application, do your research and get your paperwork together.

-No matter who you’re standing in front of, a VC, a small business lender, or a research council, they want specific reasons for the cash infusion, and may impose restrictions on how you can spend it.
-Time your request to coincide with a new project, a new phase of research, new analytical lab equipment, or on expansion building on demonstrable business growth.
+No matter who you’re standing in front of—a VC, a small business lender, or a research council—they want specific reasons for why you’re fundraising, and, depending on where you get the funding from, may even impose restrictions on how you can spend it.

-In your business plan, detail exactly what you need to spend money on: from replenishing your supply of pipettes, to moving to a bigger lab space, budget out what you need and be prepared to show your work.
+In your business plan, detail exactly what you need to spend money on: from funding the next stage in your scientific research to moving to a bigger lab space, budget out what you need and be prepared to show your work.

 Dazzle them with knowledge